DataDog/helm-charts/charts/datadog-operator/README.md

 Make sure that the CRD has the correct annotation: `cert-manager.io/inject-ca-from: default/datadog-operator-serving-cert` and check the logs of the `cert-manager-cainjector` pod.

-If you do not see anything stading out, setting the log level to 5 (debug) might help:
+If you do not see anything standing out, setting the log level to 5 (debug) might help:

 ```
 kubectl edit deploy cert-manager-cainjector -n cert-manager